Grief and Loss

 - We might be exhausted – it takes a lot of energy to keep pushing a ball under the water

-Do you yearn for support?
+Do you yearn for kind support during this painful time?

 If you’d like to explore working with me around loss, grief, bereavement or betrayal, please drop me a note below.